[Web System Development | AWS Deployment and Operation Maintenance] Tokyo Shoseki

 --Specifically, what are some areas where Beyond has been useful?

-Akiba: "Total ID" is a system for managing accounts, and only a small part of it is visible to the outside world.
-Although it is not visible from the outside, various processes are carried out in the backend to link various services.
-We are working to ensure that these processes are handled properly.
-We receive a large number of inquiries from users, especially around the end of the fiscal year, and our engineers respond promptly to these inquiries as well.
+Akiba-sama:'total ID' is a system for managing accounts, and only a small part of it is visible externally.
+Although not visible on the surface, various processes are executed in the backend to link various services.
+We appreciate that you are handling all of these processes smoothly.
+In particular, we receive a large number of inquiries from users when the fiscal year changes, and the engineers respond quickly to those inquiries as well.

 They also help us with operational aspects, and we appreciate their quick response time and the feedback they provide after carefully determining whether they can handle our requests.
 In the development field, new projects arise one after another, and there are times when we are unsure about the specifications or when we make vague requests, but even in those cases, they always accurately organize the issues and compile easy-to-understand materials, which is very helpful.
 Sometimes we make unreasonable requests and they work late into the night to help us, but we are truly grateful for their efforts

-While many companies separate maintenance from development, Beyond's flexible approach of providing maintenance during the development period is very helpful.
-What's especially helpful is that, because they handle both development and infrastructure, we can just leave it to them if any problems arise.
+While many companies handle maintenance separately during development, Beyond's flexible approach of thoroughly handling maintenance and support throughout the development period is very helpful.
+What's particularly helpful is that theyhandle both development and infrastructure, so we can completely entrust them with any problems that arise.

 When the company in charge of infrastructure and the development company in charge of the application are different, it's not easy to isolate the problem.
 For example, when a user complains that they can't open a screen, we need to determine whether it's a problem on the server side or the application side.
 However, in our current situation, we can simply inform Beyond of the problem and they immediately begin various investigations.
 Even though we outsource the work, they are able to properly isolate whether it's an infrastructure problem or an application problem, which is extremely helpful.
 This kind of response is possible because we are responsible for both development and infrastructure in one company, and I don't think other companies would be able to match this, including the speed of our response